MatthiasNickles/diff-SAT/README.md

 #### Synopsis ####

-diff-SAT (formerly named delSAT) is a probabilistic Answer Set and SAT solver targeted at _multi-models_ optimization, probabilistic inference and model sampling.
-It is named after the del (a.k.a. nabla) operator &#8711;.
+diff-SAT (formerly named delSAT) is an Answer Set and SAT solver targeted at _multi-models_ (worldview) optimization, probabilistic reasoning and model sampling.

 diff-SAT uses an approach called _Differentiable Satisfiability_ respectively _Differentiable Answer Set Programming_ (&#8706;SAT/ASP).
 Basically, this
 means SAT or ASP solving using automatic differentiation and a form of gradient descent to find an optimal multiset of models (interpretations), given a